EdOverflow/legal-bug-bounty/README.md

 ## About this project

-This project is supported by CLTC, UC Berkeley.
+The #legalbugbounty project is supported by CLTC, UC Berkeley.